JWST Observations of SN 2024ggi II: NIRSpec Spectroscopy and CO Modeling at 285 and 385 Days Past the Explosion: Spectral Properties

 Figure \ref{fig:linevel} shows the spectral line velocity profiles of the most prominent features at both epochs.
 The hydrogen profiles span $\pm$5000~\kms\ and show no attenuation on the red side, indicating the absence of dust within the ejecta \citep{1989Lucy}.
 In fact, the Br$\alpha$, Br$\gamma$, and Pa$\alpha$ lines, which are isolated, exhibit tilted profiles with a peak on the red side at $\sim$1000~\kms, suggesting an asymmetric chemical distribution.
 However, the expansion velocity of these features is large, causing the profiles to blend.

 Looking at the intermediate mass and iron-group elements (see the right-hand panel of Fig. \ref{fig:linevel}), we observe clear evidence of splitting in all isolated features.
 This is most prominent in the [\NiII]~$3.119$~$\micron$ feature, which is split by $1000 \pm 150$~\kms, as well as in the three \MgI\ features, which show slightly broader lines.
 The splitting of these spectral features in \ggi\ is consistent with the optical nebular phase, where similar splitting of the Fe group lines is observed \citep{2025emilio,Ferrari25}.
-The splitting may be due to the ejecta being in an oblate or torus-like configuration or due to jet like structures from the explosion \citep[see e.g.][]{2005mazzali,2008modjaz, 2008maeda, 2011dessart}.

-Overall, the splitting of these lines and attenuation of the red side of the flux in the emission features, suggests that \ggi\ is an asymmetric explosion with little to no mixing between the \Nifs\ layers and the C/O-rich regions.
+The splitting may be due to the ejecta being in an oblate or torus-like configuration or due to jet like structures from the explosion \citep[see e.g.][]{1999ApJ...524L.107K, 2005mazzali,2008modjaz, 2008maeda, 2011dessart}.
+Overall, the splitting of the lines and attenuation of the red side of the flux in the emission features related to stellar or explosive burning, suggests that \ggi\ is an asymmetric explosion with little to no mixing between the \Nifs\ layers and the C/O-rich regions.